-Ethos is the property that determines our moral conduct.

 55. We can surmise that the philosophy of the ancient Greeks was reasonably efficient in its analysis of virtue.

-56. Since it is known that both Plato and Aristotle, in particular, were exponents of it, their interpretations were meticulous examined.
+56. Since it is known that both Plato and Aristotle, in particular, were exponents of it, their interpretations were meticulously examined.

-57. Virtue has also formed an intrinsic part in several forms of religion.
+57. Virtue has also formed an intrinsic part in several forms of religion and idealisation.

 58. Its attribute to philosophy is clearly definite in this remarkable context.
 "The most virtuous are those who content themselves with being virtuous, without seeking to appear so."

-59. Thus, it is the precise acknowledgement of that attribute that precisely rewards the merit.
+59. Thus, it is the precise acknowledgement of that attribute that precisely rewards the merit and not the philautic act.

-60. Ultimately, what matters is the interpretation of our perception of virtue.
+60. Ultimately, what matters is the important interpretation of our perception of virtue.

 61. It is said with frequency that patience is an immense virtue that cannot succumb to the steresis of its validity.